Time-saving tips for SimaPro LCA software users

-This list of Tips & Tricks for SimaPro users was originally published by Earthshift, our SimaPro partner in the US.
-For Tips & Tricks videos, please visit our LCA Learning Library in the Support Corner.
+This list of tips and tricks for SimaPro users was originally published by the SimaPro partner in the US.
+For more useful tips, please visit the SimaPro Help Center.

 How to see what projects use specific libraries

 1. If you would like to see what projects use a specific library, close the project you are in and open the library project of interest (e.g. USLCI).